hirrolot/poica/README.md

 );
 ```

-`UnitType` is a [type that contains the only one value](https://en.wikipedia.org/wiki/Unit_type) (i.e. holds no useful information).
 Alright, so here are the procedures acting with the above types:

 ```c
 #define CHECK(error_name)                                                      \